 Weather permitting, potatoes are generally planted May 15, about a month prior to our average last frost date.
 I prepare the potatoes by cutting them and “chitting” them.
 Trenches are dug in the soil about 8-10” deep and the seed potatoes are placed in the trenches and topped with a couple of inches of soil, then pine needle mulch.
 My “companion planting” list tells me that it is helpful to add comfrey leaves to the trench when planting, so I’ve been doing that as well.

-As the potatoes sprout and begin to grow taller, the trenches are gradually filled in with soil until eventually the surface is even.
-As I fill the trenches, I remove and replace the pine needle mulch.
+As the potatoes begin to grow taller, the trenches are gradually filled in with soil until eventually the surface is even.
+As I fill the trenches, I remove and replace the pine needle or straw mulch, and after the trenches are completely filled in, I add more of the mulch as the plants grow, being sure that any potatoes growing near the surface are covered.

 2018: FIRST YEAR OF POTATOES